sheadawson/silverstripe-zenvalidator/README.md

 ##### Remote validation

 Validate based on the response from a remote url.
-The following are valid responses from the remote url, with a 200 response code: 1, true, { "success": "..." } and assume false otherwise.
-You can show a specific specific error message by returning { "error": "your custom message" } or { "message": "your custom message" }
+Validation is based on the response http status code.
+A status of 200 will validate, anything else will cause a validation error.

 ```php
 $validator->setConstraint('Username', Constraint_remote::create($this->Link('checkusername')));